 - Take the boiling mixture and slowly pour it into egg whites.
 Use a big whisk and immediately start mixing.
-You need to be quite fast here and combine the mixtures very good because If you get this part wrong you just won’t get the fluffiness out of cakes.
+You need to be quite fast here and combine the mixtures very well because If you get this part wrong you just won’t get the fluffiness out of cakes.
 Instead, you will get a runny sort of pudding-like mixture – and you don’t want that.

-- When the two mixtures are combined mix for another few seconds and then immediately pour everything onto baked puff pastry in your baking dish.
+- When the two mixtures are combined mix for another few seconds and then immediately pour everything onto the baked puff pastry in your baking dish.
 Arrange the mixture a bit and leave it to cool completely for a few hours (best if overnight).

 - The next thing you need to do is to whip the cream in which you added 2 tsp of sugar.
 The cream also needs to be whipped firmly.

 - When the cream cake mixture is cold enough take it out of the fridge.
-Then add your whipped cream on to the cream cake mixture.
+Then add your whipped cream to the cream cake mixture.
 Arrange it through a baking dish in order to get nice square-shaped cakes when you cut them.

-- Using a long, sharp and clean knife, cut the second pastry sheet into 15 squares.
+- Using a long, sharp, and clean knife, cut the second pastry sheet into 15 squares.
 Place over the custard cake in place.
 Before serving, sprinkle each slice with powdered sugar.